VeronicaOnMission/VeronicaOnMission.github.io/_pages/brentholameau.md

     </div>
 </div>
 <br>

----
+These donation links will open in a new window, thank you for your support!

-#### These donation links will open in a new window, thank you for your support!
+{: .notice--success}

 <figure class="third">
 	<img src="{{ site.url }}{{ site.baseurl }}/assets/images/messagecards.jpg" alt="">